HomeTypes of ShipsWhat are RORO Ships?

 • Freight vehicles of more than 3.5 tonnes should be secured in all circumstances where the expected conditions for the intended voyage are such that movement of the vehicles relative to the ship could be expected.
 So far as is reasonably practicable the securing arrangements should be adequate to ensure that there will be no movement from any cause which will endanger the ship.

-Commercially Ro-Ro’s have always been successful due to its flexibility, integration and operational speed.
-Despite being commercially successful.
-Ro-Ro’s have always been criticised for its design and is also said to be one of the reasons for the disturbing accidents involving Ro-Ro’s.
-Mainly the concerns are from the safety point of view.
+Commercially, Ro-Ro’s have always been successful due to their flexibility, integration, and operational speed.
+Despite being commercially successful, Ro-Ro’s has always been criticised for its design, and it is also said to be one of the reasons for the disturbing accidents involving Ro-Ro’s.
+The main concerns are from a safety point of view.
 Some of them are listed below:

 • The lack of internal bulkheads